Swift Equatable, Comparable, Hashable, and Identifiable Guide

 How would we implement Swift Equatable?

-with a username a number of followers and a creation date.
+The best way to demonstrate is with an example and here we have a very simple data Struct, which in this case is a User with a username a number of followers and a creation date.
 For the purposes of our example, usernames are unique and cannot be repeated.

-Here’s our User
+Here’s our User:

 struct User {